MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/installing-sites.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---
-# Resources for installing System Center Configuration Manager sites
+# Resources for installing Configuration Manager sites

 *Applies to: Configuration Manager (current branch)*

-The following topics can help you install System Center Configuration Manager or add sites to your existing Configuration Manager hierarchy.
+The following topics can help you install Configuration Manager or add sites to your existing Configuration Manager hierarchy.

 - [Prepare to install sites](prepare-to-install-sites.md)